-Dr Paul Lam and his team of tai chi and medical specialists have produced an instructional DVD for every one of the Tai Chi for Health Programs.
+Dr Paul Lam and his team of tai chi and medical specialists have produced an instructional DVD for all of the Tai Chi for Health Programs.
 Using them is almost like being in one of Dr Lam’s classes.
-Another good way to learn tai chi is to attend one of the classes by his authorised instructors and use the DVD to supplement the lessons.
+Even better still, attend one of the classes by his authorised instructors and use the DVD to supplement the lessons.

 - If you have a chronic condition such as arthritis or diabetes, see below.

 - If your reason for learning tai chi is to strengthen your body and improve your mental balance – see Dr Lam’s recommendations.

 - Or for a quick answer see Dr Lam’s 3 best picks

 You can try out a free lesson of any program.

 More information about the choosing a program.